 You might also want to read about my 4 Lessons from Worship in Liturgical Churches.

 Question: Did you learn any lessons from visiting other churches this past summer?
-You can leave a comment by clicking here.
+Leave a comment below by clicking here.